Fighting Malaria

 About Malaria

 Countries where malaria is endemic face serious public health problems.
 The disease causes not only severe individual suffering, it has also a deleterious impact on people’s lifes including education, worker productivity, fertility and medical costs.
-Important and increasingly urgent, malaria severely impedes travel to endemic areas, and, concomitantly, investments and exchange of experts, crucial preconditions for infrastructural and economic development.
+Importantly and increasingly urgent, malaria severely impedes travel to endemic areas, and, concomitantly, investments and exchange of experts, crucial preconditions for infrastructural and economic development.

 Global programs to fight malaria, including eradication of the mosquito carrier, bednets, etc. have been somewhat successful, particularly during the past decade.
 However, in spite of political commitment, much of the success relies on a high degree of compliance.